 Dr. Chantel Langlinais Carlson was recently published in Writing Texas for her collaborative poetry and photography project.
-This project comes out of Dr. Carlson’s childhood memories in New Orleans, and was done in collaboration with her cousin, Karen Dantin Gros, who is a professional photographer in New Orleans.
+This project comes out of Dr. Carlson’s childhood memories visiting family in New Orleans, and was done in collaboration with her cousin, Karen Dantin Gros, who is a professional photographer in New Orleans.

 Alongside creative work and photographs, this project features a female narrator in order to “give voice to our stories on our grief, loss, and perseverance, and in doing so we are blurring the lines between my past and [Gros’] present,” Dr. Carlson writes.